piulintos/EcoCondition_Toolbox_for_QGIS/README.md

 This plugin was developed under the scope of the SELINA (Science for Evidence-based and sustainabLe decisIons about NAtural capital) project, with partial support from MAFESUR.
 It was implemented by Luís Pinto within the Environmental Management Research Laboratory, Mykolas Romeris University.

 ⚠️ Although the plugin is licensed openly and the code/UI were fully designed and implemented by the developer, the core indicator aggregation logic (weighted sum) follows specifications from the SELINA team.
-Please cite SELINA and MAFESUR appropriately when using this tool in published work.
+Please be sure to cite SELINA and MAFESUR appropriately when using this tool in published work.

 ## Installation
 1. Clone or download the plugin repository: git clone [https://github.com/piulintos/EcoCondition_Toolbox_for_QGIS](https://github.com/piulintos/EcoCondition_Toolbox_for_QGIS)
 2. Place it in your QGIS plugin directory
 3. Activate it from the QGIS Plugin Manager
-Tested on QGIS 3.34 and above, Mac and PC environments.

-Tested on QGIS 3.34 and above, in both Mac and Windows environment.
-Intended to work also in Linux.
+Minimum QGIS version: 3.22 (tested on QGIS 3.34 and above, Mac and PC environments, intended to work also in Linux).

 ## Dependencies
 **External Python dependencies (install via pip/conda):**